crisemy/PythonProjects/README.md

 # Python Automation Framework

 The intent of this Repository is just to start creating a Brand New Python Automation Framework.
-A cool one actually.

 Because of that, the **PAF 0.1 Version** was launched.
-Despite the fact there's quite a long Path to walk thru, there's the first Quick Off.
+Despite the fact there's quite a long Path to walk thru, there's the first quick off though.

 I really hope you could enjoy it.
 Cheers!

 ## Set Up
 ### Python Version
 By the time this Framework was created, I started it by using the **Python 3.7** Version.
-However, you might user any 3.x version you'd prefer.
-I do recomment not to use 2.x versions though.
+However, you might use any 3.x version you'd prefer.
+I do recommend not to use 2.x versions though.
+You can also use the Ven capability.

 #### Installing Python
 As I mentioned before, you must get a 3.x Python Version installed (python --version to check whether a Python V was installed or not)

 #### Installing Selenium
-As I mentioned before, you must get a 3.x Python Version installed (Try ```python --version``` to check whether a Python V was installed or not).
-All the examples are taking into consideration you already have PIP installed (```pip --version``` to check it)
+As I mentioned before, you must get a 3.x Python Version installed.
+All the examples are taking into consideration that you already have PIP installed (```pip --version``` to check it)

 ```
 pip install selenium
 ```
 #### Installing the ChromeDriver
-Now we'd need to know if our chrome driver is installed or not
+Now we'd need to know if our chrome driver is installed
 ```python``` (The python prompt will be opened up)
 ```
 >>> from selenium import webdriver